 Spaghetti and meatballs tossed with red sauce is an Italian classic, and just will never go out of style.
 It makes people happy.
 It’s a perfect Sunday Supper, but also the kind of thing I turn to during cold weather for entertaining friends.
 If you think comfort food is just for family meals, please – please, think again.

 These make hefty 1 ½ inch size meatballs, meatballs that take a few bites to eat.
-You can make bigger or small meatballs as you like, just adjust cooking time.
+You can make bigger or small meatballs as you like, just adjust cooking time, especially with jumbo meatballs.

 Baking Meatballs in the Oven

 I like to partially bake the meatballs in the oven, then finish cooking them in the sauce.
 It helps them hold their shape, and release some excess fat, but then allows them to really soak up that delicious sauce in the cooking.
 You may want to line the baking sheet with foil or parchment first.
 You can also cook meatballs completely in sauce; use a large deep skillet for that so you don’t pile them up and squish them.

 Spaghetti with Meatballs

 Spaghetti is the classing pairing for meatballs, and I can picture my dad digging into a plate with a great deal of gusto.
 This was a oft-dad-requested dinner!
 Not in the mood for spaghetti?
 That’s fine — so many other pastas cozy up to meatballs happily.
 Any long skinny noodle is twirlable with meatballs: linguine, fettuccine, thin spaghetti.
 But, chunkier cuts like ziti, penne and rigatoni are also good.
 Your call!